You are listening to the Sean Hannity Radio Show Podcast.

 Because last night was the first time she mentioned there's no heading.

-You know, you don't need a heading.
+You don't need a heading.

-She was aware of headings, and she was aware of the importance of removing these headings.
+She was aware of headings and she was aware of the importance of removing these headings.

-So there is a concerted effort to defy the law, decid defy security, do whatever she pretty much damn well pleases, and then she lies with a bandit.
+So there is a concerted effort to defy the law, defy security, do whatever she pretty much damn well pleases, and then she lies with a bandit.

-Now you were talking about three personality types in the last half hour.
+Now, you were talking about three personality types in the last half hour.

-You said two percent uh psychopathic.
+You said 2% are psychopathic.

 That kind of seems to me to fit into that category, and you didn't want to go there.